Rayal-Khatri/Daraz_Scraper/README.md

 ### Scraping Search Results

-To scrape products based on a search term:
+- To scrape products based on a search term (Inside the darazscraper folder):

 ```bash
 scrapy crawl daraz_item -a search_term="laptop" -O laptop_search_data.csv
 ```
+- Enter the name of the product that you want to search
+- Enter the number of pages you want to scrape.( Each page has 40 items and it takes about 6.1 minutes)

 ### Output Formats